JonathanMEdwards/subtext10/doc/language.md

 ## Sequences and tables

 So far we have discussed various kinds of structures.
 The other way that Subtext documents are built is with _sequences_.
 A sequence is an ordered set of zero or more items containing values of the same fixed type.
 A _text_ is a sequence of characters.
-A _table_ is a sequence of structures (typically groups), its items are called _rows_, and the items of the structure define the _columns_ of the table.
+A _table_ is a sequence of structures (typically records), its items are called _rows_, and the items of the structure define the _columns_ of the table.
 Every sequence defines a value, called it’s _template_, which sets the default value for newly created items.
 For example:
 ```
 numbers: sequence {0}
 customers: table {